A vintage map of Europe showing countries, regions, and major bodies of water, decorated with ornate borders and Latin labels.

 Our most significant link to the British Crown is through the Woodville and Somerset successions.
 This lineage provides a "Double-Blood" connection to the English throne:

-III.
+IV.
 The French & Burgundian Alliances

-IV.
-Contemporary Diplomatic Standing
+V. Contemporary Diplomatic Standing

 • The Grand Ducal House of Luxembourg: Acknowledging shared ancestral roots while maintaining our distinct identity as the Görlitz branch.